byron-hawkins/org.hawkinssoftware.rns/rns/README.md

           members
         + Collaboration: specify domains which may never appear on the same call stack
-    * Enforce containment: domain A contains domain B
+    * Enforce containment: e.g., domain A contains domain B
         + Membership: require B to have no members outside A
         + Collaboration: require execution of a call stack entering B to remain within A until it exits B
 1. Restrict access to public classes and methods at compile time
-    * Supported restrictions:
+    * Restrictions specified by annotation:
-        + method invocation
+        + `@InvocationConstraint`: method invocation
-        + type visibility
+        + `@VisibilityConstraint`: type visibility
-        + type extension
+        + `@ExtensionConstraint`: type extension
-    * Permissions granted by:
+    * Permissions assigned by annotation entries specifying:
-        + domain
+        + domains
-        + package pattern
+        + package patterns
-        + classname
+        + classnames
 1. Enforce synchronized field access at runtime
     * Restrict access by read and/or write
     * Field-to-sempahore restrictions specified by annotation